rust-lang/cargo/Readme.md

 - read a file of diagnostics (one JSON object per line)
 - interactively step through the suggestions and ask the user what to do
-- apply suggestions (currently overwrites the wrong lines!)
+- apply suggestions (currently whole lines only)

 ![rustfix demo](http://i.imgur.com/E9YkK76.png)